section-engineering-education/engineering-education/content/articles/getting-started-with-strapi/index.md

 8. Hit **Save** to save the collection and wait for the server to restart.

 ### Step 4 -- Creating the TYPES collection
-Let's another field to our field to the `file` item: the `type` field.
+Let's add another field to the `file` item: the `type` field.
 This field will indicate the type of file. eg. a document, video, audio, etc.

 To see how we can do this, we'll create another collection type.